ChristopheLej/react-hook/README.md

 Ths project contains 3 same dropdown element with a different implementation:

 - **_DropdownNoneHooks_**: dropdown normal extends React.Component with state, ...
-- **_DropdownWithHooks_**: dropdown with hook in the FunctionComponent and all hooks are integreted in the code
+- **_DropdownWithHooks_**: dropdown with hook in the FunctionComponent and all hooks are integrated in the code
 - **_DropdownWithCallback_**: dropdown with hook in the FunctionComponent but a generic hook (useClickOutside) is external of the function for reusing